Buying a property under the multiple offer process can be daunting.

 In many instances, a Seller is looking for the best price.
 This is the objective of most sales campaigns when a vendor is selling their property.
 But in some cases, the terms that accompany an offer can make a big difference also.

-Here are some things a buyer can do to make an offer stand out under a Multiple Offer situation in Brisbane:
+Here are some things a buyer can do to make an offer stand out under a multiple offer process:

 - Increase the size of the deposit – this gives the seller and their agent the confidence that the finance will be approved.